lgatto/TeachingMaterial/quant/README.md

 (normalised) spectral index `SI` and (normalised) spectral abundance factor `SAF` or simply a simple count method.

-For these quantation methods, we need to add the identification data first, as information such as the protein length is required.
+For these quantitation methods, we need to add the identification data first, as information such as the protein length is required.